SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Proposed Approach

 \subsubsection{Gradient Descent Deconvolution}

-SINR leverages the inductive bias of an INR by backpropagating a self-supervised loss to the network weights, rather than the scene scatterers.
-To test convergence without this inductive bias, we implement a baseline that optimizes the scene scatterers directly using a gradient descent optimization,
+SINR leverages the inductive bias of an INR by backpropagating am analysis-by-synthesis loss to the network weights, rather than the scene scatterers.
+To test convergence without this inductive bias, we implement a method that optimizes the scene scatterers directly using a gradient descent optimization,

 Additionally, we use this optimization to serve as a platform for implementing popular smoothness priors total variation (TV) and gradient regularization~\cite{chan1998total, chan2005recent},